 When it comes to doing things for others, some people stop at nothing!

-If all of us are looking out for each other (spiritual reciprocity), the whole will be better than the parts.
+If we look out for each other (spiritual reciprocity), the whole will be better than the parts.
 Instead of disregarding each other’s interests, we instead help each other.
 We deliberately choose the interests of others.
-True Christian community is when we take a joint view of things.
+A true Christian community is when we take a joint view of things.

 This, however, does not mean that we are to be busybodies poking our nose where it does not belong.

 Some believers compare everything to themselves.
 They measure all people and situations up against their own viewpoint.
-This verse says that we are to step out of our viewpoint so that we are no longer an island where we alone are sovereign.
+This verse says that we are to step out of our viewpoint to no longer be an island where we alone are sovereign.
 This is a root cause of disunity.
 An acid test of our Christian life is to love others who can be of no use to us.